spitschan/ShapeToolbox/doc/source/ref-sphere.rst

 Spheres
 =======

-These function perturb a unit sphere (radius 1) with different kinds of modulation.
+These functions perturb a unit sphere (radius 1) with different kinds of modulation.

 .. _ref-objmakesphere: